micolous/xbox360bb/README.md

  * `045e:02a0`: Microsoft Corporation Xbox360 Big Button IR

 **Note**: this will not give support for the controllers via LIRC, nor does the receiver act as a generic infrared receiver (CIR).
 You can only use Xbox 360 Big Button controllers with it.
+No other Xbox infrared accessories will function with the receiver.

 When a receiver is attached to the computer, it will appear as four joystick devices -- one for each colour controller: